demisjohn/Microscope-Measurement-Tools/README.md

 [MMT-Annot-Line-Pic]: http://fiji.sc/_images/f/f4/Microscope_Meas_Tools_-_Draw_Meas_Line.png

 ### Custom Calibration Functions
 A custom function can be added to the list of available calibrations.
 A sub-folder is included showing an example of how to do this.
-The example is for a JEOL SEM, and the function will load an accompanying text file to determine the scale of the SEM image.
+The example is for a JEOL SEM (scanning electron microscope), and the function will load an accompanying text file to determine the scale of the SEM image.

-See the files in the sub-folder "*MScopeCals - custom function example*" for more info.
+See the files in the sub-folder "*MScopeCals - custom function example*" for more info, and move both of the `*.py` files into the main *Microscope Measurement Tools* folder to see how they can be used.
+An example SEM image and TXT file from a JEOM 7600F SEM are included.

 ## Contact

 Feel free to add Issues/feature requests, or even better, Fork the `git` repository and submit your own updates (see this [how-to](http://kbroman.org/github_tutorial/pages/fork.html))!

-Jan.
-2016, Demis D. John
+Mar.
+2019, Demis D. John